Accelerated, focused therapy to help you feel better — faster.

 Maybe it’s time to try a different approach — Intensives can feel like months worth of therapy in just a few days time.

-Want a pass to get to the head of the line?
+Want a pass to get to the front of the line for deep healing?

 It’s finally your turn.
 Intensives are concentrated extended length therapy sessions — focused on your needs, customized to your goals, and based off of your preferred timeline.

-You’re preparing for an important transition or event (a new job, parenthood, a medical procedure, a move, a wedding, etc.) and want to feel mentally prepared going into it
+Preparing for an important transition or event (a new job, parenthood, a medical procedure, a move, a wedding, etc.) and want to feel mentally prepared for it

-You want to improve performance in your career, creative work, athletics, parenting, or relationships
+Desiring performance enhancement in your career, creative work, athletics, parenting, or relationships

 when the traditional weekly talk therapy model isn’t always enough.